aynaever/cpp_modules/cpp_01/README.md

 In this exercice, we will code a program that replaces strings in a file, like sed.

 ## ex05

+In this exercice, we will code a program to complain depending on the level, using pointers to member functions.

 ## ex06